One of the most demanding and frequently ignored admonitions from Jesus Christ is found in his renowned Sermon on the Mount:

 Normally, this is what faithful people do.
 This is implementing the righteousness of God, and devoted children of God make an earnest effort to be consistent in their worship.

 However, what if a mother has a sick child who needs medical care?
 Is there not a “motherly righteousness” that, in this temporary instance, takes precedence over a worship assembly?
 No one in his right mind would dispute this.

-Or consider this situation: Suppose a Christian physician is called to the hospital on Sunday morning to do emergency surgery to help save a person’s life?
-Would a faithful disciple be faulted for having to miss a service in such an instance?
+Or consider this situation.
+Suppose a Christian physician is called to the hospital on Sunday morning to do emergency surgery to help save a person’s life?
+Would a faithful disciple be blamed for having to miss a service in such an instance?
 Who would so contend?
 No reasonable person.
-Motive plays a huge part in many of our decisions.
+Motive is significant to many of our decisions.

 On the other hand, what about the person who consistently and whimsically forsakes services for the most trivial matters—a birthday party, sports events, or “I need some extra rest for Monday”?
 Is it seeking first the kingdom to miss Christian worship to entertain relatives, or to attend a denominational church with a friend?

 Such rationalizations do not pass the credibility test.

 He who “knows the hearts of all men” (Acts 1:24) knows precisely how serious we are about serving God.
 A facade of religiosity and spiritual strut does not pass muster with the Lord.

 And quite frankly, it is perfectly transparent to many others as well.